The exact strength of generic absoluteness for the universally Baire sets: Introduction

 The history of \rthm{thm:main_theorem} is as follows.
 The first author, in \cite{sargsyan2013covering}, stated a conjecture that in his view captured the ideas of the first 15 years of the 2000s, namely that $\sf{\phi-Minimality}$ and $\sf{\neg\ UB-Covering}$ cannot co-exist in the short extender region.
 Unfortunately, very soon after finishing that paper he realized that the covering conjecture of that paper has to fail in the region of $\sf{LSA}$\footnote{The exact theorem was that if $\P$ is an lsa type hod premouse, $\d$ is the largest Woodin cardinal of $\P$, $\k<\d$ is the least $<\d$-strong cardinal that reflects the set of $<\d$-strong cardinals and $\mu$ is a $<\d$-strong cardinal larger than $\k$ then in $\P$, $\sf{UB-Covering}$ must fail at $\mu$.
 This theorem was presented at the Fourth European Set Theory Conference in Mon St Benet in 2013.}.
 However, no easily quotable theorem was proven by him.
 It was not until Fall of 2018 when the second author was visiting the first author, that they realized that \rthm{thm:main_theorem} says exactly that $\sf{\phi-Minimality}$ and $\sf{\neg\ UB-Covering}$ can coexist in the short extender region.

 \textbf{Acknowledgement.} We would like to thank Hugh Woodin for many comments made about the earlier drafts of this paper, and especially for pointing out an easier argument demonstrating that $\sf{LSA-over-uB}$ is not equivalent to $\sf{Sealing}$ and for bringing the $\sf{Tower\ Sealing}$ to our attention.
 We also thank Ralf Schindler for useful suggestion regarding our use of second order set theory.
+The authors are grateful for the referees' enormous efforts to make the manuscript better.
 The authors would like to thank the NSF for its generous support.
-The first author is supported by NSF Career Award DMS-1352034.
+The first author was supported by NSF Career Award DMS-1352034 and by the National Science Center, Poland under the Weave-UNISONO call in the Weave programme, registration number UMO-2021/03/Y/ST1/00281.
 The second author is supported by NSF Grant No DMS-1565808 and DMS-1849295.